miketui/middle/OEBPS/chapters_src/25-Chapter-XIV-The-Impact-of-AI-on-the-Beauty-Industry_final.md

 c) Manual data entry of customer information
 d) Optimizing supply chain logistics

-**Answer:** c - Manual data entry of customer information is not an AI application; AI systems actually automate and eliminate the need for manual data entry through intelligent data collection and processing.

 ### Question 2
 How can AI contribute to sustainability in the beauty industry?